kraxarn/go-watch/readme.md

-# watch-rs
+# go-watch
-watch online videos together, while keeping your privacy
+watch online videos together, while keeping your privacy. a separate part of my website, making use of all the website apis.

 **currently in very early development, not ready for use just yet**